 “Some indeed preach Christ even from envy and strife, and some also from goodwill.”

-In Prison Paul had two sorts of opposition, both from without and from within.
+In Prison, Paul had two sorts of opposition, both from without and from within.
 Antagonism from without came from Roman authorities.
 Animosity from within came from the church!
 And this from a church that Paul said their “faith was spoken of throughout the world.”

-Beginning at verse 15 and running through verse 17 Paul cataloged incentives for preaching the gospel.
-Their message was the same (thank God!) but their motive was different.
+Beginning at verse 15 and running through verse 17, Paul cataloged incentives for preaching the gospel.
+Their message was the same (thank God!), but their motive was different.

 “Some indeed preach Christ”

 They all preached Christ.
 They were not preaching Moses or Abraham.
-They were outstanding men of God but they were not Christ.
-Jesus was more than a man, he was the “great God and Savior” (Titus 2:13).
+They were outstanding men of God, but they were not Christ.
+Jesus was more than a man; he was the “great God and Savior” (Titus 2:13).
 He stands like a majestic skyscraper over a shack.

 “even from envy and strife”

 Envy is the feeling of disapproval by hearing the successes of others.
 This term is always used in the negative or evil sense in the New Testament.
-Some preachers in Rome evidently resented Paul’s success in ministry.
+Some preachers in Rome resented Paul’s success in ministry.

 It takes maturity to rejoice in the success of others.
 Immaturity constantly compares self with others.
 Juvenile Christians are intimidated by the accomplishments of others.

 Envy not only means to desire to have what someone else has but to seek to deprive another person of what they have.
-In other words, in some way envy seeks to diminish the accomplishments of others.
+In other words, in some way, envy aims to diminish the accomplishments of others.
 If a church in town is blessed with significant growth, another church may say, “All they are concerned about is numbers.”
 Envy never builds up; it always lessens the person who exercises it.
 “Envy is rottenness to the bones” (Proverbs 14:30); envy will rot the core of our person.

 There is a corollary that always comes when people feel diminished by the success of others—strife.
-Strife is an expression of enmity.
+Strife is an expression of hostility.
 These two evils are stitched together in James 3:16: “For where envy and self-seeking [strife] exist, confusion and every evil thing are there.”
 People try to outdo and eclipse others where there is envy in motivation.